cdalvaro/homebrew-tap/README.md

 ## How to enable this tap?

 Just `brew tap cdalvaro/tap`.
-This will enable formulaes from this tap.
+This will enable formulae from this tap.

 You can type `brew install cdalvaro/tap/<formula>` to install the specified `<formula>`.

-## Available formulaes
+## Available formulae

 |Formula|Description|
 |:------|:----------|